overlay-market/OIPs/notes/note-8.md

 ![Image of Twap Lag Plot](../assets/oip-1/twap_lag.png)

-using 1.5 hours of simulated data generated from fits to ETH-DAI historical price data.
+displaying 1.5 hours of [simulated data](https://github.com/overlay-market/pystable/blob/main/example/montecarlo.py) generated from fits to ETH-DAI historical price data.
 The TWAP is averaged over an hour.

-The 1h TWAP value immediately after the spot jumps from 1983.65 to 1995.48 is still around 1985.86 and the 1h TWAP value an hour after the jump catches up 2002.48.
+The 1h TWAP value immediately after spot jumps from 1983.65 to 1995.48 is still around 1985.86, and the 1h TWAP value an hour after the jump catches up is 2002.48.
 If we offer the long entry and exit prices at the rolling 1h TWAP value, the scalp trade over an hour yields easy money.

 ## Responsive Spreads